SOFTINUX/Base/Readme.md

 After, the default port used by *dotnet run* is the port defined in *WebApplication/Properties/launchSettings.json*.

 #### Information About Rider 2017.3
-Rider 2017.3 cannot execute the PostBuildEvent declared into WebApplication.csproj You need to execute `./bp.sh copyexts` and `./bp.sh copydeps` after build the solution or project.
+Rider 2017.3 cannot execute the PostBuildEvent declared into WebApplication.csproj
+You need to execute `./bp.sh copyexts` and `./bp.sh copydeps` after build the solution or project.
+Or refer to our [documentation](https://softinux-base.readthedocs.io/en/latest/howto/configure_rider.html) to see how configure external tools for post and build events.

 #### 6. Add the first user (demo user)
 With Postman (or the program of your choice) make a POST request to this url: <http://localhost:5000/dev/seed/CreateUser>